SEIR-7-06/functions/README.md

 ## EXERCISE

 Write a function that will log out a person's order at a restuarant, that takes in three **parameters**, the person's name, a menu item, and their table number.
+Then try calling the function passing it arguments.

 <details>
   <summary>Solution:</summary>